redhat-appstudio/infra-deployments/README.md

     - ServiceAccount: This will be the service account the pipeline will run as.
     - Kustomization: This is necessary to install the component resources defined above.

-Target repository has to have installed GitHub app - [AppStudio Staging CI](https://github.com/apps/appstudio-staging-ci) and pipelineRuns created in `.tekton` folder, example [Build Service](https://github.com/redhat-appstudio/build-service/tree/main/.tekton)
+The target repository has to have an installed GitHub app - [App Studio Staging CI](https://github.com/apps/appstudio-staging-ci) and PipelineRuns created in the `.tekton` folder, for example [Build Service](https://github.com/redhat-appstudio/build-service/tree/main/.tekton)

 ## Maintaining your components